 Always remember that once the personal loan tenure is fixed, trying to clear the payment earlier might attract a prepayment charge.
-Also, personal loans in Singapore attract different interest rates and you should consider only the one with the lowest.
-One of the best ways of netting a low-interest personal loan in Singapore is working with Lendela, a Lender comparison site.
+Personal loan interest rates can vary with different lenders, and you should consider only the one with the lowest.
+One of the best ways of getting a low-interest personal loan in Singapore is by working with Lendela, a Lender comparison site.
 They not only make it easy for you to compare different personal loans but also come in handy to help reduce the risk of falling into the hands of loan sharks.

 Go for Debt Consolidation Plan in Singapore

 If your total debt, including the credit card loan, is 12 times or more your monthly income, it is paramount to look for a way to settle it as fast as possible.
 Taking any longer means that the debt is likely to continue accumulating, with some attracting penalties and ultimately making it very hard to pay.
 In the worst case, you might end up getting declared bankrupt, which is a very harmful tag to your financial health.
 So, the best way out of these debts is a debt consolidation plan.